Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/bitwarden-walkthrough.rst

                     :width: 50%
                     :alt: vaultwarden-fresh-vault

     #.
 At the top you can visit **Tools** for reports and to use the password generator.
-You can also import data from another program, such as lastpass, onepass, or keepass!
+You can also import data from another program, such as Lastpass, Onepass, or KeePass!

         .. figure:: /_static/images/services/vaultwarden/vaultwarden-tools.png
                     :width: 50%